mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 "Kelpers with me!
 Kelpers!" called Senri with a higher pitch, but just as loud.
 They walked in opposite directions, drawing eager people away from their grief, their paralysis, leaving only the doctors and the infirm.
 Pomri and a few from her group stayed with the doctors, helping wherever she could.

-My nather's hand pulled me along toward the snow-covered pillars that would soon be the entrance of the new pavilion.
+My nather's hand led me along toward the snow-covered pillars that would soon be the entrance of the new pavilion.
 Only a handful of Heikoans had joined her group of Ulukoman builders.
-I assumed that the rest must have stayed in Heiko, protecting the city they had built, and it reminded me that some may have survived the bombardment.
+I assumed that the rest must have stayed in Heiko, protecting the city they had built.
+My mind wandered to Melna, seeing her and Fajro fall into the water.
+Of my nather keeping her ship a safe distance away while Pomri fought off solider after soldier on the shoreline, trying to get to Melna, but being pushed into the water instead.

+"This is all we have?" she asked the group.

+"Yes ma'am," said a maman.
+Thi had shell-shocked eyes and was shivering slightly in the cold.
+"The engineers are bound to protect the city.
+We are just apprentices."

+Melna looked frustrated. *What a ridiculous law*, she could have thought.

+"Very well.
+What do you know how to do?"

+"We can quarter saw.
+Salt seal."

+"Trussing?
+Joints?
+Crane Pulleys?"

+All in the group hesitated, and Melna grew more frustrated.
+This was basic work in Holrag, they should know this by now.

+"Okay.
+Come with me."

+She led them for a few steps to two trusses that had been placed before they had heard news of Heiko, and I saw them off before joining the doctors around the large fire.
+I know my nather saw me.
+She always saw me.

+Pomri was applying kanosin, begrudgingly but as instructed by a woman who seemed familiar with treating the wounded.

+"Setre's kaln, I reckon," she greeted me as I approached.
+"I'm Fanla."

+"You know what you're doing."

+"A good man taught me for only a short while, but I've had a lot of practice over the past few days."

+"Kipnu," I responded.

+"Y-Yes," she was surprised.

+Her eyes looked closer at me for some sort of answer, and saw my eager face.

+"Would you like to help?"

+I nodded.

 <!-- Linyu gets this idea planted in hae head, and sneaks away with Pomri to go back -->